austinhallock/html5-virtual-game-controller/README.md

 } );
 ```

-These examples are just the start!
+These examples are just the start - the customization allows for quite a bit to be done,
+and of course, the code can always be edited as well.